 Set Up a Payment Plan

-Medical providers would really rather get payment from you directly than sell your account to a debt collector.
-To keep your account from being sold, talk to your provider about setting up a payment plan.
+Medical providers would rather get payment from you directly than sell your account to a debt collector.
+Talk to your provider about setting up a payment plan to keep your account from being sold.
 Believe it or not, most will want to work with you.

 Whatever plan you set up, get it in writing.
 Have your provider draw up a payment plan contract that you can both sign.
 It’s a good idea to keep both a digital and a physical copy of your contract.